 HIPAA compliance is not a single checkbox.
 It is built across three interconnected rules:

 - The Privacy Rule establishes national standards for the protection of PHI.
 It defines what counts as PHI, who is permitted to access it, and the rights patients have over their own data.
-Any virtual assistant handling patient intake forms, appointment records, insurance information, or billing data is operating under this rule.
+Any virtual assistant handling medical billing, patient intake forms, appointment records, or insurance information is operating under this rule.

 - The Security Rule sets specific safeguards for electronic PHI (ePHI).
 It requires administrative safeguards (workforce training, access management, contingency plans), physical safeguards (workstation use, device controls), and technical safeguards (access controls, audit controls, encryption, automatic logoff).